slee502/Biodiversity_in_Parks/README.md

 - Which species are extinct/highly endangered?
 - Which park has the highest/lowest number of endangered species?

+## CODE LOUISVILLE PROJECT FEATURES
+**Feature 1: Read data in.**
+- Read in data from two CSVs.

+**Feature 2: Manipulate and clean your data.**
+- Used built-in pandas.

+**Feature 3: Analyze your data.**
+- Used built-in Python functions and Pandas.

+**Feature 4: Visualize your data.**
+- Made 2 basic plots with matplotlib.

+**Feature 5: Interpret your data and graphical output.**
+- Wrote markdown cells in Jupyter explaining thought process and code.

 ## FILES
 Data was retrieved from Kaggle (www.kaggle.com) on 3/2/2023.
 It consists of two files:
 - parks.csv which contains basic information for each park including name, location, and size.